theAppleToThei/MathMetropolis/README.md

 MathMetropolis
 ==============

-The GitHub repository for maintaining iPads and checking issues
+The GitHub repository for maintaining iPads, collaborating, and checking issues.